FREE SHIPPING on purchases over 1,500 CZK 📦

 • feelings of sadness or despair

-• thoughts of harming yourself or feeling suicidal*
+• thoughts of self-harm or suicidal feelings*

 • loss of interest in daily activities and relationships

-• trouble thinking or concentrating
+• difficulty with thinking or concentrating

 • fatigue or lack of energy